BirdeeHub/shelua/README.md

 sh.shell = "posix"
 ```

+For info on `sh.repr`, see [Shell Representation docs](./REPR.md)

 You can make a local copy with different settings by calling the sh table as a function with no arguments.

 Or you can call it with a table to modify the existing settings and return a new sh table.

-Or you can call it with a function that recieves the old settings table and returns a new one.
+Or you can call it with a function that receives the old settings table and returns a new one.

 ```lua
 -- these 3 forms are equivalent